Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Methods

 If we choose $\lambda_1={\cal{N}}_\mu g\Omega'/\Delta$, $\lambda_2=4{\cal{N}}_\phi g\Omega/(3\Delta-\Omega_{\rm{R}})$, $\lambda_3=4{\cal{N}}_\psi g\Omega/(3\Delta+\Omega_{\rm{R}})$, $\lambda_4={\cal{N}}_\mu g'\Omega/\Delta$, $\lambda_5=4{\cal{N}}_\phi g'\Omega'/(3\Delta-\Omega_{\rm{R}})$, $\lambda_6=4{\cal{N}}_\psi g'\Omega'/(3\Delta+\Omega_{\rm{R}})$ then terms which are linear in the field operators vanish in the transformed Hamiltonian.
 If we moreover drop all terms much smaller than $\lambda_1^2\Delta$ then we obtain the effective Hamiltonian~(\ref{eq:HamiltonianEFF}).
 Note that both methods, \emph{i.e.} Reiter-S{\o}rensen method and Alexanian-Bose method, give exactly the same formula for the effective Hamiltonian, despite the fact that both are just approximations.

 It is also worth to note that the parameters $\lambda_i$ are given by the ratios of the effective coupling constants to the dressed state energies.
 The dressed state energies play the role of detunings in this dressed-state approach.
 So, $\lambda_i\ll 1$ means that the corresponding excited state is very far off resonance from the ground atomic state $|0\rangle$, and thus, its population is small.
 For instance, the smaller $\lambda_1$ and $\lambda_4$ are, the smaller is the population of the state $|\mu\rangle$.
+Knowing this we can obtain the conditions~(\ref{eq:condA}).